OpenIndiana/oi-docs/docs/handbook/sunray.md

 You can run `utconfig` and `utadm` the way described in the [Sun Ray Software](https://docs.oracle.com/cd/E35310_01/index.html) document.

-# Use GNOME on current Hipster
+# How to get GNOME on current Hipster

 As already mentioned Sun Ray Software cannot handled by lightdm and so we still have to use GDM and GNOME.